DaveBackus/Data_Bootcamp_Book/py-fun2.md

 Now that we know what's true and what's false, we can build that into our code.
 Conditional statements allow us to do different things depending on the result of a comparison or Boolean variable:

-	if something is true, then do something.
+	if a condition is true, then do something.
-	if something is false, do something else.
+	if a conditions is false, do something else.

-Here "something" is a comparison or Boolean variable and is either true or false.
+Here "a condition" is a comparison or Boolean variable and is either true or false.

 Let's do an example.
-We print the square of a number if the number is greater than six (that's the comparison or condition):
+We print the square of a number if the number is greater than six (that's the condition or comparison):
 ```python
 x = 7       		# we can change this later and see what happens